Missile launch canceled at spaceport complex in Kodiak

 - Symptoms from stopping antidepressants are largely a mystery

-The Daily Mirror reports that an inert upper stage module does not travel into space.
+An inert upper stage module does not travel into space, the Daily Mirror reported.

 Walter said the launch would have been Astra’s first.
 He said no timeline has been established for another launch attempt by the company.